PX4/PX4-user_guide/en/flying/terrain_following_holding.md

 > **Tip** The default and preferred altitude sensor for most use cases is the barometer (when available).

 When using a distance sensor as the primary source of height, fliers should be aware:
-- Flying over obstacles can lead to the estimator rejecting data (due to internal data consistency checks).
+- Flying over obstacles can lead to the estimator rejecting rangefinder data (due to internal data consistency checks), which can result in poor altitude holding while the estimator is relying purely on accelerometer estimates.
-  This will result in TBD.
   > **Note** A scenario where this can occur is when the vehicle is ascending a slope at a near-constant height above ground;
-    The measured/estimated altitude does not change, but consistency checks show an error against the barometer measurements.
+    The altitude measured/estimated from the rangefinder does not change while that from the accelerometer does (i.e. they are not consistent).
 - The local NED origin will move up and down with ground level.
 - Rangefinder performance over uneven surfaces (e.g. trees) can be very poor, resulting in noisy and inconsistent data.